Most of the time, HPV infection has no symptoms and your body clears the infection on its own.

 If you’re in college or at a university, check with your student health center.
 Most will have the vaccine you need and your insurance should pay for it if you are 26 and younger.

-The vaccine has only been proven effective for individuals 26 and younger.
+The vaccine has only been proven effective for individuals aged 9 through 45.
 It is most effective before you are exposed to HPV.
 In addition, your body’s immune system has a stronger response to the vaccine when you are younger.
 The bottom line: the earlier you get the vaccine, the better.

-The CDC has not recommended HPV vaccine for people 27 and older nor tested its effectiveness for that age group.
+The FDA has not recommended HPV vaccine for people over the age of 45 nor tested its effectiveness for that age group.
 A recent study in HIV positive men suggested that older men are unlikely to benefit from HPV vaccine, though this subject merits further study.
 Vaccination in older, HIV uninfected persons has not been well studied.
-If you are older than 26, your insurance may not cover the cost of HPV vaccine.
+If you are older than 45, your insurance may not cover the cost of HPV vaccine.
 Talk to your medical provider to determine if HPV vaccine is right for you.
 You will need to decide for yourself if the potential added protection from HPV is worth the possible out-of-pocket cost.

 No. There are 9 types of HPV that the HPV-9 vaccine will protect you from – 2 that cause genital warts and 7 that can cause cancer.
 There’s no easy way of knowing which type of HPV you’ve been exposed to.
 Get HPV-9 vaccine to get the most protection available.

-If you’ve already received Cervarix or Gardasil-4, you already have some protection against the types of HPV infections that are most likely to cause cancer.
-The HPV-9 vaccine does provide greater protection than the older vaccine.
-There is no current recommendation for people who received Cervarix or Gardasil-4 to be revaccinated with the HPV-9 vaccine.
+If you’ve already received Cervarix or Gardasil-4, you already have some protection against 4 types of HPV infections that are most likely to cause cancer and genital warts.
+However, the Gardasil-9 vaccine does provide greater protection than the older vaccines.
+Gardasil-9 protects you against 9 types of HPV infections likely to cause cancer and genital warts, including the 4 types previously covered by Cervarix and Gardasil-4.
+There is no current recommendation for whether or not people who received Cervarix or Gardasil-4 should be revaccinated with the HPV-9 vaccine.
+The choice is yours.
+Talk with your medical provider for more information about how Gardasil-9 might be right for you.

 Talk to your medical provider.
 In most cases, you’ll be able to continue your vaccine schedule where you left off and complete it with HPV-9.